 1. What is the SEC Whistleblower Program?

-2. Who is an eligible whistleblower?
+2. Who is a whistleblower?

 3. What information can I submit to the SEC?